Preview:

 Jim: So describe that, you know, praying through some of those things.

 Becky: Yeah.
-Well, when we bring it to the Lord in prayer, we’re acknowledging that he’s the source of all of our blessings.
+Well, and when we bring it to the Lord in prayer, we’re acknowledging that He’s the source of all of our blessings.
 He’s the one who gives us anything that we can use then to pay forward to other people.
-And it’s also being discerning.
-No, this is a need I saw, but Lord, is it me that you want to fill it?
-Do you have another plan, perhaps, or am I stepping in on, uh, someone else’s opportunity to bless?
-And, and so it just really brings the Lord into the conversation and helps our kids recognize that he ought to be a part of every conversation when we’re talking about decisions on how to use our resources in particular.
+And it’s also being discerning, “You know, this is a need I saw, but Lord is it me that you want to fill it?”

 Jim: Yeah.

-Becky: That’s important.
+Becky: It’s important.

 Jim: What are some other practical ways you can do that?

-Becky: Well, again, because what we say is teenagers are entitled, and so you battle against that entitlement by filling them with lessons on how to be aware of what else is going on.
+Becky: Well, again, because what we say is teenagers are entitled.
+And so you battle against that entitlement by filling them with lessons on how to be aware of what else is going on.

 Jim: Right.